jjuniorvieiran/jjuniorvieiran/README.md

 -->

 - 🔭 I’m currently working on @rabobank in The Netherlands
-- 🌱 I’m currently learning about cloud especially EKS
+- 🌱 I’m currently learning about cloud especially AKS
 - 👯 I’m looking to collaborate on open source communities
 - 💬 Ask me about be, fe, ops or system design
 - 📫 How to reach me: jjuniornvieira@gmail.comm / @jjuniorvieiran social media